 It’s not often that a television programme that routinely finds itself labelled The Best Programme Ever Made ever really deserves the accolade, but The Box Of Delights is a rare exception to this columnist-occasioned rule.

-The Box Of Delights gets praised to the skies because it’s worth praising to the skies.
+The Box Of Delights gets praised to the skies simply because it os worth praising to the skies.
 From the combination of pioneering video effects and judiciously simply-realised fantasy sequence settings, to the sheer combined might of the cast from the almost belief-beggaringly convincing and likeable juvenile leads to Robert Stephens’ genuinely sinister Abner Brown, to the fact that it features toff-speak-touting henchmen called Foxy-Faced Charles and Chubby Joe and they don’t make you burst out in derisive laughter, everything about it is a triumph and there’s nothing you can single out for disdain or ridicule.
 Even Nick Berry as a grog-swigging pirate rat.

 RESL162 The Box Of Delights/The Carol Symphony – The Pro Arte Orchestra (December 1984)